Tunnel warfare: Ancient Greece

 The Greek historian Polybius, in his Histories, gives a graphic account of mining and counter mining at the Roman siege of Ambracia:

-The Aetolians then countered the Roman mine with smoke from burning feathers with charcoal.
+The Aetolians then countered the Roman mine with smoke from burning feathers with charcoal, in essence an early form of chemical warfare.

 Another extraordinary use of siege-mining in ancient Greece was during Philip V of Macedon's siege of the little town of Prinassos, according to Polybius, "the ground around the town were extremely rocky and hard, making any siege-mining virtually impossible.
 However, Philip ordered his soldiers during the cover of night collect earth from elsewhere and throw it all down at the fake tunnel's entrance, making it look like the Macedonians were almost finished completing the tunnels.
 Eventually, when Philip V announced that large parts of the town-walls were undermined, the citizens surrendered without delay."

 Polybius also describes the Seleucids and Parthians employing tunnels and counter-tunnels during the siege of Sirynx.